Multi-Depth Concept Extraction for Post-Hoc Vision Encoder Explanation: Inner and Outer Box Selection

-The connected components of NAVE's segmentation might not be convex; hence, using the bounding box (here called outer-box, Algorithm~\ref{alg:apx-outerbox}) might misguide what the component actually captures.
-Hence, we propose Algorithm~\ref{alg:apx-innerbox}, which centers the box on the median of the area covered by the component.
+The connected components of NAVE's segmentation might not be convex, hence using the bounding box (here called outer-box, Algorithm~\ref{alg:apx-outerbox}) might misguide what the component actually captures.
+Hence, we propose Algorithm~\ref{alg:apx-innerbox} which centers the box on the median of the area covered by the component.
 The inner-boxes are smaller and closer to what their component captures, yielding smaller IoU scores.
-We illustrate this phenomenon in Figure~\ref{fig:apx-boxes} on a VOC07 image.
+We illustrate this phenomenon in Figure~\ref{fig:apx-boxes} on an image taken from VOC07.